TrendingTechnology/workery-server/README.md

 4. Rewrite with good [API documents](https://github.com/over55/workery-server/wiki).
 5. Deploy on Ubuntu.

+## Documentation

+The documentation can be found [here](https://github.com/over55/workery-server/wiki).

 ## License
 This library is licensed under the **AGPLv3 license**.
 See [LICENSE](LICENSE) for more information.
 Copyrighted ©2021 [Over 55 (London) Inc.](https://o55.ca/).